 Autumn Budget and Spending Review 2021

-Residential property investors were able to breathe a sigh of relief after yesterday’s budget.
+Residential property investors were able to breathe a sigh of relief after yesterday’s budget as the Chancellor delivered a very much ‘neutral budget’ for property investors.
 With no changes to income tax on property investment, investors can take advantage of a robust housing market.
 With rising rents and limited voids, investors will benefit from house price inflation, and house price growth will continue.

 With no sign of the UK government tackling the UK’s chronic housing supply issues and construction cost inflation set to continue, now also appears to be a good time for new investors to enter the market.